frankmangone/atoma/atoma-api/README.md

 The `--build` flag is generally only required on the first run of this command.
 Additionally, a database may need to be created (although that should not be the case).

+Finally, development seeds are provided for you to start working right away.
+To get those set up, just run `$ pnpm db:seed`.

 Once your setup is complete, simply start the application by running `$ pnpm start:dev`

 ## Neo4j playground